Zip World

 Quarry truck for the ride up.

-We stopped about two thirds the way up because the group before us were a bit behind schedule, our driver let us off at a spot with an awesome view of the Nant Ffrancon valley one way and Anglesey the other to let the group before us get down.
+We stopped about two thirds of the way up because the group before us was a bit behind schedule.
+Our driver let us off at a spot with an awesome view of the Nant Ffrancon valley one way and Anglesey the other, to let the group before us get down.

-Two thirds the way up stop to take in the view.
+Two thirds of the way up stop to take in the view.

-When you get to the top you get a splendid view of the site below.
-The four lines are about a mile long (1,555m) and it takes about a minute to get from the top to the bottom.
-It takes about 10 seconds to go from stopped to 60mph and depending on wind you reach about 100mph.
+When you get to the top, you get a splendid view of the site below.
+The four lines are about a mile long, around 1,555m, and it takes about a minute to get from the top to the bottom.
+It takes about 10 seconds to go from stopped to 60mph, and depending on wind you reach about 100mph.

 The outside view from the top.